pcroch/LiftMeUp/README.md

     mvn spring-boot:run

+## Technical specification

+ 1. direction is a enum and I can only be DOWN, UP or STATIONARY
+ 2. floor is a number between 0 and 50

-# Command
+# Command for a non-authenticated user

     curl -X POST http://localhost:8080/api/v1/elevator/call?direction=UP&requesterFloor=50

-Where direction can only be DOWN or UP and  the floor is a number between 0 and 50
+# Command for the fireman

+user: fireman
+password: fireman

+     curl -X POST -u fireman:fireman http://localhost:8080/api/v1/elevator/priority?direction=UP&floor=1

 Note that the V1 version is for when only one lift is available